DigitalState/Platform/README.md

 The next step would be to deploy a local [lab environment](sdk/documentation/lab/index.md).

-## Documentation

-The SDK contains various pre-built commands, implemented as Ansible playbooks [here](sdk/documentation/index.md), to help with development, testing and deployment.

 Supported server OS: **Alpine 3**, **Ubuntu 17.04**.

 ## Contributing